 Lord Hain accuses law firm of 'fatally flawed whitewash of a report' on South Africa corruption claims in House of Lords speech

-Labour peer Lord Peter Hain has called on the U.K.’s Solicitors Regulation Authority (SRA) to withdraw Hogan Lovells’ authorization to practice for producing a “fatally flawed whitewash of a report” into allegations of South African government corruption.
+Labour peer Lord Peter Hain has called on the Solicitors Regulation Authority (SRA) to withdraw Hogan Lovells’ authorisation to practise for producing a “fatally flawed whitewash of a report” into allegations of South African government corruption.

 A PREMIUM SUBSCRIPTION PROVIDES:

 - Trusted insight, news and analysis from the UK and across the globe

 - Connections to senior business lawyers within the leading law firms and legal departments